bit1029public/ADRQN/README.md

 # ADRQN
-Implementation of the paper:

-On Improving Deep Reinforcement Learning for POMDPs
+Implementation of the paper "On Improving Deep Reinforcement Learning for POMDPs"

 https://arxiv.org/abs/1704.07978